-I had a big craving last week for this combination - the cake with cherries and chocolate - with a fluffy and moist top.
-Initially I was planning to take the dough from the Apricot Chocolate Traybake, but before I started cooking, the recipe for the cherry cake below came to my eyes and I said to change the combination.
-I am very glad that I did it, it is extraordinarily good, sinful of chocolate, a complete taste and it combines perfectly with cherries, sour cherries or other favorite fruits.
-It was actually devoured by everyone, you couldn't stop eating.
+I had a big craving last week for this combination - the cherry and chocolate cake - with a fluffy and moist base.
+Initially, I was planning to use the batter from the Apricot Chocolate Traybake, but before I started, the recipe for the cherry cake below came to my eyes and I thought of changing the combination.
+I'm very glad I did it, it's extraordinarily good and sinfully chocolatey.
+It's got a whole taste which goes perfectly with cherries, sour cherries or other favorite fruits.
+It was actually devoured by everyone, one just couldn't stop eating.

 Follow us on social networks!
 Don't miss new recipes and other news!

-Put cocoa powder in a bowl and pour hot boiling water over it.
-Mix well so that they are not lumpy and leave to cool for at least 15-20 minutes.
+In a bowl, place cocoa powder and pour over hot boiling water.
+Stir well so that the mixture is not lumpy and let cool for at least 15-20 minutes.

-Meanwhile, in another bowl, mix the flour with the sugar, salt and baking powder.
+Meanwhile, in a different bowl, combine flour with sugar, salt and baking powder.

-Now pour the liquid with the cocoa, oil, eggs and vanilla over the flour mixture.
+Now add the cocoa mixture, the oil, the eggs and the vanilla to the flour bowl.

-You should get a slightly thicker and silkier dough, without lumps - mix with a whisk or mixer.
+You should get a lump-free, slightly thicker and silky dough - mix with a whisk or mixer.

-Optionally you can mix them with 1-2 tablespoons of flour, to absorb the excess juice.
+Optionally, you can mix in 1-2 tablespoons of flour, to absorb the excess juice.

-Don't forget to put the chocolate and cut the small pieces.
+Don't forget to put the chocolate cut into small pieces.

 Mix well with a spoon.

-Pour the composition into the classic oven tray, the one from the 4-stove stove, lined with baking paper.
+Pour the mixture into a classic oven sheet, the one from the 4-burner stove, lined with baking paper.

-Level and evenly distribute the dough and the cherries in it.
+Smooth out and evenly distribute the batter and the cherries in it.

-Check with the toothpick to be well cooked.
+Check with the toothpick to see if it's cooked through.

-Allow to cool well before serving and serving.
+Allow to cool properly before slicing and serving.